Article

 Round 3: Tool Usage & Extensibility (Integrated Ecosystem vs. Native Functions)

-- n8n’s Approach (Integrated):Giving an n8n AI agent a “tool” is a uniquely powerful experience: any n8n workflow can become a tool.
+An agent is only as good as the tools it can use.- n8n's Approach (Integrated):Giving an n8n AI agent a "tool" is a uniquely powerful experience: any n8n workflow can become a tool.
 This means an AI agent can natively use any of the 1,000+ business application integrations that n8n offers.
-You can visually build a tool that “queries Salesforce for an account,” “creates a Jira ticket,” or “fetches the latest P&L from a Google Sheet,” and then simply pass it to the agent node.
+You can visually build a tool that "queries Salesforce for an account," "creates a Jira ticket," or "fetches the latest P&L from a Google Sheet," and then simply pass it to the agent node.
 Extensibility is achieved by building new visual workflows, abstracting away the need to write API clients from scratch.

 - LangGraph's Approach (Native):A "tool" in LangGraph is typically a Python function decorated with @tool.
 The developer writes the code for the tool from the ground up—for instance, writing the Python function to make a specific API call using the requests library and handling the JSON response and any potential errors.
 This offers maximum control over the tool's implementation but requires manual coding and maintenance for every single external integration.